 The International Society for Stem Cell Research (ISSCR) is the premier organization that connects scientists from around the world in order to advance the fields of stem cell research and regenerative medicine.
 The ISSCR 2019 Annual Meeting will be held in Los Angeles, California on June 26–29, 2019, providing opportunities for attendees to share their research and expertise.

 Adding to the body of expertise at ISSCR, Takara Bio is excited to offer attendees guidance, technologies, and services for advancing their stem cell studies.
 We have a broad portfolio of ready-made and do-it-yourself products for stem cell research.
-Additionally, we offer custom services for sourcing, banking, reprogramming, differentiation, and clinical hES cell line derivation so you can focus on your areas of expertise while we take care of the rest.
+Additionally, we offer custom services for sourcing, banking, reprogramming, differentiation, and clinical-grade hES cell line derivation so you can focus on your areas of expertise while we take care of the rest.

 ISSCR 2018: posters

 Newly optimized medium for the expansion of human pluripotent stem cell-derived endothelial cells